synesthesiam/opentts/README.md

     * Returns JSON list of supported languages
     * Filter languages using query parameters:
         * `?tts_name` - only text to speech system(s)

-## Voice Samples

-Larynx samples are available at https://rhasspy.github.io/larynx

-For other voices, see [samples directory](samples/)

-eSpeak samples are not included since there are a lot of languages (and they all sound robotic).